Dubai Police Force: Smart Police Stations Locations

-The Netherlands inaugurated its first smart police station in 2024 calling it "SPS Utrecht."
-The new station is located in the Utrecht Central Station area and was established under the guidance and expertise of Dubai Police.

 World Police Summit

 The World Police Summit is an annual event held in Dubai, United Arab Emirates.
 The summit includes over 230 speakers from 150 participating countries and more than 150 sessions.

 Hosted by Dubai Police The World Police Summit was formed in 2022.
 The concept of collaboration and innovation are key to improving public safety and reducing crime.
 The conference covers a wide range of topics, including crime prevention, cybersecurity, community policing, traffic safety, forensics science, drug trafficking, and the use of force.

 Traffic enforcement and penalties

 Dubai Police is responsible for enforcing traffic regulations including traffic penalties within the emirate of Dubai.
 In July 2023, amendments were introduced to the traffic law through Decree No. 30 of 2023.
 The decree, issued by Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE brought significant changes to penalties for various traffic violations, including the impoundment of vehicles.

 Members of the public can pay traffic fines through the official Dubai Police online portal or mobile application, which provides multiple payment methods and instant confirmation of transactions.

 Under the provisions of this decree, the Dubai Police are authorized to impound vehicles under specific circumstances.
 For offenses including unauthorized road races, reckless driving, and driving under the age of 18, Dubai Police may seize vehicles and issue fines ranging from Dh10,000 to Dh100,000 depending on the nature of the traffic offense.
 Additionally, repeat impoundments within a year double the impoundment period, up to 90 days, with a maximum release fee of Dh200,000.